General Assembly UX Design Course

 A Better Way to Search

-I preformed one in-person test and received invaluable information.
+I performed one in-person test and received invaluable information.
 Beyond tweaking the language on buttons, I discovered I need to retool the "Shop" navigation bar.

-Not being able to locate a gray hoodie annoyed the tester because a search bar was not prominent, and there was not a dropdown menu.
+The tester was annoyed because they were unable to locate a gray hoodie, as the search bar was not prominent, and there was no dropdown menu.
 Before the second round of Maze test, I added a new dropdown clothing menu and expanded search to the “Shop with Us” navigation bar.

 The dual navigation bar was successfully used 100% of the time by Maze testers.